 John was a winner of the 2001 Fiction International Emerging Writers Competition; in addition to being a finalist for the Stoker Award (2006, Superior Achievement in Poetry) and the Wonderland Award for Bizarro Fiction (2007, collected fiction), other award nominations include two for the Dwarf Stars Award, the Elgin Award, the Pushcart Prize, two for the Rhysling Award, and honorable mention for the 2015 Wonderland Award.

-John is also a founding editor of Raw Dog Screaming Press.
+As an editor John is co-founder of Raw Dog Screaming Press, recognized by the Horror Writers Association in 2019 with their Specialty Press Award.
 He spent four years as editor-in-chief of The Dream People online literary journal of bizarro fiction and poetry.
 Other editorial projects include three print anthologies, four e-anthologies, and freelance work for such companies as National Lampoon and Double Dragon Publishing.

 Unique traits: Certified audio engineer, musician, photographer

 Why the Big Cat's Eyes are So Pretty

 Film (short) by X-1 Productions Based on a poem by John Edward Lawson

 Film (Short and Horror) Actor A story of a female serial killer with a Fight Club type twist.

 Film (short) by Royce Icon Based on a poem by John Edward Lawson Crushed between an apathetic contemporary society and the expectations of past generations, a person struggles to forge their own identity—and finds solace in embracing the harm they have experienced.

 Film (short) by Adam Showen Co-Producer When a man conducts a month-long isolation expirement on himself he discovers unexpected truths.